Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

-To get an idea of the breadth of possibilities, consider the AWS::Include and AWS::Serverless transforms, which are macros hosted by AWS CloudFormation:
+To get an idea of the breadth of possibilities, consider the AWS::Include and AWS::Serverless transforms, which are macros hosted by CloudFormation:

 • AWS::Include transform enables you to insert boilerplate template snippets into your templates.

-• AWS::Serverless transform takes an entire template written in the AWS Serverless Application Model (AWS SAM) syntax and transforms and expands it into a compliant AWS CloudFormation template.
+• AWS::Serverless transform takes an entire template written in the AWS Serverless Application Model (AWS SAM) syntax and transforms and expands it into a compliant CloudFormation template.
 (For more information about serverless applications and AWS SAM, see Deploying Lambda-based applications in the AWS Lambda Developer Guide.)

-How AWS CloudFormation macros work
+How CloudFormation macros work

 There are two major steps to processing templates using macros: creating the macro itself, and then using the macro to perform processing on your templates.